seanpursani/superhero-api/README.md

 * Spring Hateoas to add links for more RESTful controllers
 * Containerizing and Deploying to Docker Hub
 * PostgreSQL and PgAdmin Containers
-* JPA annotations to map relationships between entities
+* Spring Data, JPA annotations to map relationships between entities
 * Postman to test CRUD operations

 # Areas to improve and next steps